huggingface/diffusers/docs/source/en/training/lora.md

 The dataset preprocessing code and training loop are found in the [`main()`](https://github.com/huggingface/diffusers/blob/dd9a5caf61f04d11c0fa9f3947b69ab0010c9a0f/examples/text_to_image/train_text_to_image_lora.py#L371) function, and if you need to adapt the training script, this is where you'll make your changes.

-As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) guide.
-Instead, this guide takes a look at the relevant parts of the script for LoRA.
+As with the script parameters, a walkthrough of the training script is provided in the [Text-to-image](text2image#training-script) training guide.
+Instead, this guide takes a look at the LoRA relevant parts of the script.

 The script begins by adding the [new LoRA weights](https://github.com/huggingface/diffusers/blob/dd9a5caf61f04d11c0fa9f3947b69ab0010c9a0f/examples/text_to_image/train_text_to_image_lora.py#L447) to the attention layers.
 This involves correctly configuring the weight size for each block in the UNet.
 You'll see the `rank` parameter is used to create the [`~models.attention_processor.LoRAAttnProcessor`]: